AtherActive/StoreSimGame/README.md

 Welcome to this repos!

-This game is ina ctive development, and all the builds here are NOT production ready, instead, these are for Team Bughunters, a team working to find all the bugs.
+This game is in active development, and all the builds here are NOT production ready, instead, these are for Team Bughunters, a team working to find all the bugs.